Fire and rescue services

 Reconsider your need to travel to Nigeria overall, including the capital Abuja.

-Reconsider your need to travel to Nigeria overall, including the capital Abuja, due to high threats of terrorist attack and kidnapping, the volatile security situation, possible violent civil unrest and high levels of violent crime.
+Reconsider your need to travel to Nigeria overall, including the capital Abuja, due to the volatile security situation and threat of terrorism, kidnapping, violent crime and the risk of civil unrest.

 See Safety